Coronavirus Job Retention Scheme (CJRS) FAQs

 - The same months earnings from the previous year; or

-- The average monthly earnings for the year.
+- The average earnings for the 2019/20 tax year (calculated on a daily basis).

 How is the grant calculated?

-Using the maximum cap of £2,500, the calculation of the amount that can be claimed is as follows:-
+Using the maximum cap of £2,500, the calculation of the amount that can be claimed for an employee being paid the grant amount only is as follows:-

 |Employer’s NIC||£ 245|